 Knicks vs. Heat Injury Report Today - May 2

-Check out the injury report for the New York Knicks (47-35), which currently has four players listed, as the Knicks ready for their NBA playoffs second round game 2 against the Miami Heat (44-38) at Madison Square Garden on Tuesday, May 2 at 7:30 PM ET.
+The New York Knicks (47-35) are monitoring four players on the injury report ahead of Game 2 of the second round of the NBA playoffs against the Miami Heat (44-38) at Madison Square Garden on Tuesday, May 2 at 7:30 PM ET.

 Watch the NBA all season long on Fubo!

-These squads match up for the second straight game after the Heat defeated the Knicks 108-101 on Sunday.
-Jimmy Butler's team-leading 25 points led the Heat to the win.
-RJ Barrett had 26 points for the Knicks.
+The teams square off once again after the Heat defeated the Knicks 108-101 on Sunday.
+Jimmy Butler led the Heat to the win with a team-high 25 points.
+RJ Barrett scored 26 points in the Knicks' loss.

 Rep your team with officially licensed gear!
 Head to Fanatics to find jerseys, shirts, and much more.